OICR/softeng-blog/_posts/dusan_andric/2016-10-28-azure-openstack.md

 Next, download the standalone installer for the emulator by following the link in the [Azure Storage Emulator documentation.](https://azure.microsoft.com/en-us/documentation/articles/storage-use-emulator/)

 Once everything is installed you can start the storage emulator by searching for it from the start screen.
 It should open up a new cmd window.
-You can this verify that it is running:
+You can then verify that it is running:

 <figure>
     <img src="{{site.urlimg}}dusan_andric/azure/azure1.png" />